n4demo/learn-to-containerise/docker-apps/linux/python-flask/readme.md

 http://localhost:5001
 ```

-7. open a new BASH terminal window and run docker ps
+7. Open a new BASH terminal window and run docker ps

 ```
 docker ps
 ```

-8. from 2nd BASH terminal window, list all running containers
+8. From the 2nd BASH terminal window, list all running containers

 ```
 docker container ls -aq